Got Time for Patience?

 You can also send us your prayer requests

 Lisa Kibler is a freelance writer and newsletter/grant editor.
 She has a passion for writing, reading, photography, missions, history, cooking and travel.
 She has written and produced various ministry bulletins and newsletters and has been published in a regional magazine (Celebrate Gettysburg).
 Lisa is currently writing articles and is ghost-writing the memoirs of an African-American pastor.
-Lisa and her husband, Sam, have been married for 36 years.
+Lisa and her husband, Sam, have been married for over 36 years.
 They make their home in Kent, Ohio.

 Log in or create an account to post a comment.